-Ranunculi asiaticus or Persian buttercups produce exquisite, usually fully double flowers on thin strong stems.
-Shorter than the Aviv varieties, these compact dwarf bulbs often grown for their cut flowers are perfect for the front of the garden border.
-Try mixing with alchemillas, anemones, lavenders, scabiosas or tulbaghias.
-Alternatively, mix with single forms in containers.
-Bear in mind that the more you cut, the more they will flower!
+Ranunculi asiaticus produce exquisite, single or fully double flowers on thin strong stems.
+Shorter than the Aviv varieties, these Persian buttercups are perfect for the front of the garden border or containers.
+Florist favourites, they make great cut flowers — the more you cut them, the more they will flower!
+Try mixing them with alchemillas, anemones, lavenders, scabiosas or tulbaghias.

 Pre-soak tubers in tepid water for 1 to 3 hours before planting clawside facing down around 15 cm deep and approximatively 10 cm apart in fertile, moist, well-drained soil in full sun — allowing for around 50 to 75 tubers per square meter.
+If growing in pots, plant 3 to a litre pot.
 Feed every couple of weeks with high potash feed; if you garden organically, liquid seaweed is ideal as it is organic and comes from a sustainable source.
 After flowering, leave the foliage to die back naturally.
 In cooler areas, provide frost protection with a good layer of organic matter.

 Always unpack on arrival and store in a cool place until ready to plant.
 Take care!
 Ranunculi can be harmful to cats, dogs and horses.
 Keep away from paddocks.